tuxlinuxien/epitech_training/session_6_ex.md

 int my_putnumber(int)
 ```

-### List of allowed functions from the standard lib:
+### List of allowed functions from the standard lib

 * write